aws-amplify/docs/android/start.md

 a.
 Run `amplify configure` in Terminal from the root of your application folder to set up Amplify with your AWS account.

-    - Browser will pop up prompting you to sign in / create new account
+    - Your default browser will open a tab prompting you to sign in / create a new AWS account
-    - Once done, return to terminal and press Enter
+    - Once done, return to the terminal and press Enter
     - Choose a region
     - Choose a username (can use default)
-    - Browser will popup again to finish creating that user - you can use all default properties.
-    - Leave the page open on the finish step and return to Terminal
+    - Your default browser will open a tab prompting you to walkthrough the process of creating an IAM user.
+At the end of the process.
+Save the Access ID and Secret key and return to the terminal.
     - Press Enter
     - It will then ask you to enter the access key ID from the finish page of the browser.
-Make sure to backspace the default <ACCESS KEY ID> and paste in the key from the browser
+Make sure to backspace the default and copy-paste the key for the IAM user you just created.
-    - Do the same for <YOUR SECRET ACCESS KEY> in the next step, pressing the “Show” link in the browser to reveal it
+    - Do the same for <YOUR SECRET ACCESS KEY> in the next step
     - Hit Enter to go with default as the profile name

 b.
 Click the Gradle Task dropdown in your Android Studio toolbar, select **amplifyPush**, and run the task.